 Unless your boat has a pull start, it will need the battery to start and run.

 Some carbureted boat engines can run without the battery, but may need it to start the engine.

 Modern boats use a fuel injection system, and they need a constant and reliable pool of power to pull from, and the stator or alternator can’t handle the spikes of power.
 The battery on your boat acts as a buffer for these electrical components on your boat and is important to have!

 Boat batteries can last 3 to 5 years, but not uncommon to get more years out of them.

 For the full break down and how to get the most life out of your battery, check out his post here.

 You can jump start a boat battery from another battery that is not connected to anything, for example, a jump starter pack.

 What is not a good idea is to jump start your boat with your truck or other running boat.

 Even though they all use 12-volt systems, they’re all not rated at the same amp load, and you could either fry your truck or your boat’s electronics system.
 Also, boat batteries are much larger and your truck seeing that big deep load being put on it can stress it so much that a check engine light can come on as that battery is not normal, and it’s having a hard time adjusting.

-When it comes to jump-starting a boat, I carry a super capacitor jump starter.
-(Amazon Link Ad) You don’t need to keep it charged, can charge off a dead battery, and can sit doing nothing for years and still work just fine.
+When it comes to jump-starting a boat, I carry a super capacitor jump starter. (ad) You don’t need to keep it charged, can charge off a dead battery, and can sit doing nothing for years and still work just fine.
 It’s border-line magic, but it’s real and works, and it’s got me out of a few pickles before.